 Lobbying and Advocacy

 EAPN Ireland lobbies at local, national and European level in an effort to ensure that policy development is progressive and ‘poverty proofed’.
 EAPN Ireland’s lobbying and advocacy strategies include campaigns, meetings with party leaders and spokespeople, presentations to public servants and members of the Oireachtas, and the empowerment of our members and affiliates to lobby their own local representatives.
-EAPN Ireland lobbies on a range of issues including; the Irish budget, European policy to address poverty, the national action plan for social inclusion, the European Semester process as it related to ensuring delivery of social commitments (including the poverty target under the Europe 2020 Strategy and most recently the European Pillar of Social Rights), access to an adequate minimum income, the introduction of socio-economic status as a ground for discrimination, the Future of Europe debate and the European Parliament elections. .
+EAPN Ireland lobbies on a range of issues including; the Irish budget, European policy to address poverty, the Roadmap for Social Inclusion, the European Semester process as it related to ensuring delivery of social commitments (including the poverty target under the European Pillar of Social Rights), access to an adequate minimum income, the introduction of socio-economic status as a ground for discrimination, the Future of Europe debate and the European Parliament elections.
 EAPN Ireland is a member of the community and voluntary sector in Ireland and frequently works with alliances.

 Awareness and Communication

-EAPN Ireland’s philosophy is fundamentally concerned with building capacity at local and regional level and promoting the participation of people who experience poverty and social exclusion in policy and decision-making processes.
-EAPN Ireland is a membership organisation and works to empower – through training, information dissemination, advocacy, and alliance building – local and regional organisations committed to tackling poverty and social exclusion.
-EAPN Ireland regularly runs training sessions for community groups, public bodies and national organisations on a range of issues including lobbying the European institutions on many of the issues mentioned above.
+EAPN Ireland’s philosophy is fundamentally concerned with empowering groups working to end poverty to understand and influence policy-making, including promoting the meaningful participation of people who experience poverty and social exclusion as active participants in this process.
+EAPN Ireland runs training sessions for community groups, public bodies and national organisations on a range of issues including lobbying the European institutions on issues related to poverty and building a more social Europe.